Email: bdougan at live.unc.edu

-Bryan has received three Foreign Languages and Area Studies through UNC African Studies Center.
-During summer 2016, he studied Swahili at the African Foreign Languages Initiative at the University of Florida through a Summer FLAS Fellowship.
-During the 2016-2017 and 2017-2018 academic years, he has received year-long FLAS Fellowships to study at the intermediate and advanced level.
-He is also a Graduate Student Fellow at the UNC Parr Center for Ethics.
+Previously, I received three Foreign Languages and Area Studies through UNC African Studies Center.
+During summer 2016, I studied Swahili at the African Foreign Languages Initiative at the University of Florida through a Summer FLAS Fellowship.
+During the 2016-2017 and 2017-2018 academic years, I received year-long FLAS Fellowships to study at the intermediate and advanced level.

 2012 Dicklitch, Susan, Berwood Yost, and Bryan M. Dougan.
 “Building a Barometer of Gay Rights (BGR): A Case Study of Uganda and the Persecution of Homosexuals.”
 Human Rights Quarterly 34(2): 448-471. http://muse.jhu.edu/journals/human_rights_quarterly/v034/34.2.dicklitch.html

 2015 Anthropology in the Making: Research in Health and Development.
 Laurent Vidal, New York: Routledge, 2014, 181 pp. Medical Anthropology Quarterly, 29: b43–b45. http://onlinelibrary.wiley.com/doi/10.1111/maq.12188/abstract

 Selected Conference Presentations:

 2018 “Symptom Checklists and Biolegitimacy in Global Mental Health” presented at American Ethnological Society/Society for Visual Anthropology Meeting, Philadelphia, PA (*co-chaired panel “Legitimizing a Less Exceptional Life in Global Public Health” with Chelsey Carter, Washington University at St Louis).